-We collaborate with private sector entrepreneurs to develop and finance new or improved conservation enterprises that are commercially robust but also deliver on one or more of our five identified conservation outcomes.
+We collaborate with private sector entrepreneurs to develop and finance new or improved conservation businesses that are commercially robust but also deliver on one or more of our five identified conservation outcomes.

 We have lead or co-lead the development of over 50 different conservation focused ecotourism initiatives across Africa and Europe.
 Many of these are now established businesses and brands, generating significant financial and non-financial support for high-profile conservation initiatives.
 They have been nominated for 47 international awards, been a finalist in 26 and won 14 of them.